ARCADIA UNIFIED’S SAFETY TRAININGS, PROTOCOLS, AND PROCEDURES

 - Routine safety inspections of school classrooms and facilities are conducted frequently, including inspections by the Fire Marshall.

-- We have Safety Committees at each school site which hold frequent meetings to discuss trends, best practices, and discuss ways to effectively ensure the safety of our students and staff.
+- We have Safety Committees at each school site which holds frequent meetings to discuss trends, best practices, and discuss ways to effectively ensure the safety of our students and staff.
 Many staff and parents volunteer their time on these committees.

 - Arcadia Unified has participated in the Great California Shakeout Drill every year since its inception in 2008.
 During this drill, all schools and the District office simulate a disaster and practices their emergency preparedness plans and then hold an assessment meeting to evaluate.